firedrakeproject/firedrake/demos/multigrid/geometric_multigrid.py.rst

 .. note::

-   Currently, the implementation of mesh refinement only supports refining interval meshes and triangular meshes.
+   Currently, the implementation of mesh refinement only supports the refinement of interval meshes and triangular meshes.
 Support for quadrilateral and tetrahedral meshes is currently missing.

 Defining the problem: the Poisson equation